any-docs/css/content/reference/values/basic-shape/polygon/index.md

 ### Setting a polygon for shape-outside

-In this example a shape is created for text to follow using the {{cssxref("shape-outside")}} property.
+In this example a shape is created for text to follow using the `shape-outside` property.

 ```html
 <div class="box">